Sheila Robinson: Balance, Humanity and Nature – Book Review

-Getting Illustration Clients – review
+Getting Illustration Clients – Book Review

-Review: A well-executed guide to the many questions that those new to the illustration profession will need answers to as part of their career.
+A well-executed guide to the many questions that those new to the illustration profession will need answers to as part of their career.
 The knowledge that the book offers comes direct from commissioners, clients, agents, associations, and practitioners of illustration.

-Illustrators’ Sketchbooks – review
+Illustrators’ Sketchbooks – Book Review

 With cover artwork indicating the colourful wealth of content that features in many illustrates’ sketch books by Oliver Jeffers, the new book from Martin Salisbury is quite a feast for the eyes.